jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 Clauses 21 to 23 apply regardless of any difference— (a) between the old regime and the new regime; and (b) related to the giving or recording of warnings.

+### Part 7 — Provisions relating to Sentencing (Reform) Amendment Act 2025

+### 25 Definitions for this Part
+In this Part, unless the context otherwise requires,—
+  - **amendment Act** means the Sentencing (Reform) Amendment Act 2025
+  - **commencement** means the amendment Act’s commencement.

+### 26 Application of amendments
+Amendments apply only to offences committed, in whole, after commencement (1) An amendment made to this Act by the amendment Act applies only to an offence committed, in whole, on or after commencement.
+Other offences remain subject to Act as in force pre-commencement (2) An offence committed, in whole or in part, before commencement remains subject to this Act as in force before commencement.
+Exception (application of new section 18)
+(3) However, this clause is subject to clause 27.

+### 27 Application of new section 18
+(1) Section 18 (as inserted by the amendment Act) applies only in sentencing an offender for an offence committed, in whole, on or after commencement.
+(2) However, in applying subclause (1),—
+  (a) the other offence mentioned in section 18(4) (as so inserted) may be one committed, in whole or in part, before, on, or after commencement; and
+  (b) the sentence of imprisonment mentioned in section 18(4) (as so inserted) imposed for that other offence may be one imposed before, on, or after commencement.

+### 28 Validity of sentence imposed after commencement not affected, and grounds for appeal against it do not exist, just because it is subject to new law but wrongly imposed under old law
+(1) This clause applies to a sentence that is—
+  (a) imposed after commencement; and
+  (b) subject under this Part (see clauses 26 and 27) to an amendment made to this Act by the amendment Act; and (c) wrongly imposed under this Act as in force before commencement, rather than under that amendment.
+(2) The validity of the sentence is not affected, and grounds for an appeal against it do not exist, just because it was wrongly imposed under this Act as in force before commencement.

 ## Schedule 1AB — Qualifying offences